ScratchVerifier/ScratchVerifier/GUIDELINES_AND_INFO.md

 - PRs which require modules or code from a private project: We are trying to make this a self-hostable application.
 Any PR making this project non-self hostable will be rejected.
 Also, we are self hosting and checks require the service to be able to be started with a clean slate, if possible with nearly no effort.

 The following behaviour is prohibited:
 - Spam and advertisements: Please do not advertise in our repository.
-You may link to other sites to demonstrate features you would want or examples.
-You will get warned, then you will be blocked if you have too many offenses or the spam you have posted is severe enough.
+You may link to other sites for the sole purpose of providing context to issues, or our Discord only to continue a discussion.

 Recommendations:
 - You might want to check the issue templates so we can understand your issue easier and fix it or add it.
 - Please consider how your PR may affect how self hosting works.
 Any major changes might be rejected.
-- Please include tests for your PR if it is a feature proposal, we will not write tests for all PRs.
-If we think a PR is kinda acceptable (can do without it), we may not accept it without tests.
+- Please include tests for your PR if it is a feature proposal; otherwise, we don't necessarily require tests.
+Note that there will some exceptions where we don't require tests, we will tell you if that is the case.
 - Please keep the original style in the code, such as how tests work, authentication works or the database schema.
-If a database schema change is required we will try to accept it but no guarantees.
+If a database schema change is required, try creating its own table if its an entirely different feature, or include plans to migrate the data.
+Some SQL script is fine, and it should be included in a folder
 - If your PR addresses an issue or issues, please link it.

 ## Who to assign/tag for an issue: